Vibrant, tumultuous, InTRIGUING, humbling – describing India in one word is far too difficult.

 India is a huge and varied country, so our advice to first-timers would be to take on a manageable chunk and do it justice, with the understanding that you'll be back for more.
-Travel through India with an open mind and you’ll marvel at the assault on all your senses; from your first glimpse of a tiger in the wild to the colourful saris and striking red Rabari turbans, from the sound of the incessant blaring of car horns to the deafening silence of the Himalayas, from the lush tropical backwaters and sun-kissed beaches in ‘God’s Own Country’ Kerala in the south to the vast rolling sand dunes of the Thar Desert in Rajasthan.
+Travel through India with an open mind and you’ll marvel at the assault on all your senses; from your first glimpse of a tiger in the wild to the colourful saris and striking red Rabari turbans, from the sound of the incessant blaring of car horns in Mumbai to the deafening silence of the Himalayas, from the lush tropical backwaters and sun-kissed beaches in ‘God’s Own Country’ Kerala in the south to the vast rolling sand dunes of the Thar Desert in Rajasthan.

 A stay in a palace adds a very unique dimension to any itinerary to India – indeed, there are few places in the world where you can sleep alongside a Maharaja somewhere as decadent as the Umaid Bhavan Palace in Jodhpur.
 Two unmissable romantic moments on any Rajasthan itinerary would be a sunrise visit to the Taj Mahal from the Oberoi Amarvilas in Agra and a candlelit dinner on the roof terrace at the iconic Taj Lake Palace in Udaipur.
-It’s no secret that Indian cities are at times completely chaotic, so guests can restore restore their sense of calm within the palatial walls of the Taj Rambagh Palace in Jaipur and the extensive gardens at the Oberoi Udaivilas in Udaipur.
+It’s no secret that Indian cities are at times completely chaotic, so guests can restore their sense of calm within the palatial walls of the Taj Rambagh Palace in Jaipur and the extensive gardens at the Oberoi Udaivilas in Udaipur.
 Those who prefer their palaces a little ‘smaller’ will enjoy the well-established Samode Haveli or the vibrant Art Deco style of the newly-renovated Rajmahal Palace, both in Jaipur.

 If you’re only going to do one City Palace tour in Rajasthan then make it Udaipur – it’s well-preserved and provides a fascinating insight into miniature art, the ladies’ life in ‘purdah’, plus it has the most magnificent views of the lake.
 In Jodhpur, contemporary design lovers will delight in stumbling through the 19th century doors into Raas, an oasis at the heart of the walled city with outstanding views of Mehrangarh Fort and holistic spa treatments on offer in their beautiful Ila spa.
 If you want to see the New and Old India literally rising up and crumbling down in front of your eyes then Delhi makes a fascinating stopover at the beginning or end of an itinerary, and here we were very impressed by the service, style, facilities and location of The Lodhi however if you prefer more of a ‘grande dame’ colonial style then we recommend The Imperial.
 Shoppers will be in heaven in the cities of Delhi, Jodphur and Jaipur alike (for our up-to-date shopping tips, please do get in touch).

 It’s easy to spend long days on the road in India, ticking off the ‘must-see’ sights and packing in more temples than chai breaks.
 To catch your breath, we suggest a stop at Devi Garh, north of Udaipur, where you can soak up this 18th century palace’s historic ambience via a maze of courtyards and steep staircases, relax poolside and stretch your legs in the nearby Araveli Hills.
 Nature-lovers who appreciate the simplicity of sleeping under canvas will feel very at home at Chattra Sagar a peaceful lakeside tented retreat between Jaipur and Jodhpur where the Nimaj brothers, Harsh and Nandi, will spoil you with guided nature walks, hilltop sundowners, village visits and home-cooked Rajasthani food.
 Those looking to escape the hustle and bustle of the cities will love Mihir Garh, a fortress built on the only sand dune in the Thar Desert just an hour outside of Jodhpur where you can spend your days in peace by your private plunge pool or head to Sidharth’s stables which house some incredible Mawari horses for a ride in the desert.
 Up in the Himalayas guests can retreat to one of the four glass-sided cottages at Shakti Leti 360, which are filled with natural light from sunrise to sunset and surrounded by jaw-dropping vistas.
 While adjusting to the altitude (a lofty 2,400 metres up), guests can partake in guided meditation or yoga, or simply settle into planters’ chairs to read and admire views of the snow-capped Himalayan peaks.